ykhemani/tfe-demo-aws-with-vault-creds/README.md

 echo ${TFE_SECRET_ID}
 ```

+## Configure Terraform Workspace

+### Fork this repo

+Fork this repo or copy it to a version control system (VCS) provider that is configured in your Terraform Enterprise install.

+### Create Terraform Workspace

+[Create a Workspace](https://www.terraform.io/docs/cloud/getting-started/workspaces.html) in Terraform Enterprise and connect it to your VCS repo.

-## Configure Terraform Variables
+### Configure Terraform Variables

+#### Terraform variables

+The following variables must be configured in your Terraform workspace.
+The variables are documented in the [variables.tf](variables.tf) file.

+* `owner`
+* `ssh_key_name`
+* `vault_addr`
+* `vault_skip_tls_verify`
+* `vault_role_id`
+* `vault_secret_id`

+#### Authenticating to Vault

+Terraform will use the AppRole auth method we defined above in order to authenticate with Vault.

-Let's configure the `vault_role_id` and `vault_secret_id` variables in our Terraform workspace.
-This can be done in the UI or via the Terraform API.
-Note that the UI also just makes calls to the Terraform API.
+The `vault_role_id` and `vault_secret_id` variables will be marked **sensitive**.
+These and the other variables listed above can be set via the [UI](https://www.terraform.io/docs/cloud/workspaces/variables.html) or via the [API](https://www.terraform.io/docs/cloud/api/variables.html).

 Below, we illustrate how this can be done with the Terraform API.
-In order to do this, we will need either a Team Token or User Token that has privileges to write to the workspace we are working with.
+In order to do this, we will need either a [Team Token](https://www.terraform.io/docs/cloud/users-teams-organizations/api-tokens.html#team-api-tokens) or [User Token](https://www.terraform.io/docs/cloud/users-teams-organizations/api-tokens.html#user-api-tokens) that has privileges to write to the workspace we are working with.

 ### Environment Variables